 Jagged Edge 1985 Trailer | Jeff Bridges | Glenn Close, Trailer Chan and photos © Columbia Pictures

-Many neo-noirs and noir movies feature a law enforcer – be it police officer, detective or criminal lawyer – falling in love with the enigmatic, prime suspect.
+Many neo-noirs and noir movies feature a law enforcer – be it a police officer, detective or criminal lawyer – falling in love with the enigmatic, prime suspect.
 This suspect may or may not have murdered their loved one.

 In one of my recent reviews The Paradine Case (1947), defence barrister Anthony Keane (Gregory Peck) fell for his client, a possible femme fatale, Mrs Paradine (Alida Valli).
-This in the Hitchcock directed courtroom drama.
+This is in the Hitchcock directed courtroom drama.

 The story features a homme fatale and a lawyer with a haunting past.
 It stars actress Glenn Close as lawyer Teddy Barnes along with Jeff Bridges as the enigmatic prime suspect, Jack Forrester, an apparently devastated man who may have brutally killed his wife.